JeetNavi/Java-RDBMS/README.md

 Note that in CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=z.
 There is no join condition between AB and C, so this ends up being a cartesian product.

+### Explanation of building query plan.

+This is explained with code line comments in my buildQueryPlan() method in my QueryPlan class.

 ### Explanation of optimisation